 But the game has moved forward in nine years.
 For example, after you finish your “class story,” there’s a new world of adventures, crises, and battles to play.

 So, overall, there’s much to do in SWTOR.
 Even if you don’t grind for experience and loot, you can still play amazing storylines and forget about the online aspect altogether.

 “Star Wars™: The Old Republic™ is the only massively-multiplayer online game with a Free-to-Play option that puts you at the center of your own story-driven Star Wars™ saga.” – Official webpage.

 The Old Republic is a narratively-driven Star Wars saga set almost 3,000 years before a New Hope.
-It is the first Star Wars online RPG game, and it allows you to play as a Bounty Hunter, a Sith, a Jedi, or other factions on the faraway Galaxy.
+It is one of the first Star Wars online RPG games, and it allows you to play as a Bounty Hunter, a Sith, a Jedi, or other factions on the faraway Galaxy.

 The faction you choose and the path you take builds a unique gameplay experience with a different line of main quests.

 You can go about the cinematic interactive campaing solo or co-op.
 In Bioware fashion, there’re deep decision mechanics and full voiceover for every dialogue.
 The multiplayer game also includes boss encounters and PvP areas.

 Even though it’s free, you’ll also enjoy the ever-growing Kotor experience.
 More so, with its eight playable classes, this game has high replayability value.
 Remember that each character class has a different storyline, different skills, and wields different weapons.

 Bioware built the game in zones.
 That means you get quests on a planet or spaceship and then go to another part of the planer or a new world to complete the missions.